What Is a Draining Sinus?

-Scientists do not fully understand what causes the formation of a draining sinus in individuals with acne cysts.
+Exactly what causes the formation of a draining sinus in individuals with acne cysts is unknown.
 Researchers have found that people with diseases of the sinus tract or who have family members with a sinus tract disease tend to be more likely to develop draining sinuses.
 However, the reason behind this connection is unknown.

 Treatment Options for Draining Sinuses

 Once a draining sinuses is formed, a dermatologist can treat it with a variety of treatments.
 Like acne cysts, draining sinuses should never be attempted to be popped, as this will only cause the contents to be expelled deeper into the skin, worsening the lesion, permanently damaging the skin, and leaving behind severe scarring.

 Draining sinuses are difficult to treat, and dermatologists are not yet sure of the best method to treat them.
 However, there are several options to clear draining sinuses once they form in the skin, and a combination of methods is often employed.
 Caution: Never try any of these at home.
 It will result in a more severe lesion, potential infection, and worsen scarring.

 - Intralesional shots (cortisone shots): Intralesional shots, often called cortisone shots, involve injecting an anti-inflammatory medication called a corticosteroid directly into the draining sinus.
 The introduction of corticosteroids into the draining sinus decreases swelling without increasing the risk of scarring.

 - Incision and drainage: Due to the severity of a draining sinus, surgical intervention that cuts and drains the lesion is often required.
 This procedure involves cutting open the draining sinus with a blade in sterile conditions and draining its contents.
 However, this treatment option is only moderately effective, as draining sinuses will likely refill.
 Further, this procedure also increases the risk of scarring.